3d-partons/partons/doc/markdown/partons_usage.md

 # Available modules {#usage_modules}

 This table summarizes all modules available in %PARTONS.
 For a given module, click on the class name for more information.
-The class name (without the %PARTONS:: namespace) is also the module identifier to be used in XML scenarios.
+The class name (without %PARTONS:: namespace) serves also as the module identifier to be used in XML scenarios.
 | Module type	| Class name			| Short description							|
 | :------------ | :---------------------------- | :------------------------------------------------------------ 	|
 | GPDModule	| PARTONS::GPDGK11		| Goloskokov-Kroll model 2011 (analytical DD integration)		|